itheakmal/prophetic-strategies/data/README.md

 - `location`: Where the event took place
 - `era`: Time period classification
 - `context`: Brief description of the event
+- `summary`: Short summary for event cards (used in timeline/listing)
 - `quotes`: Array of quotes (at least one)
 - `deeper`: Array of detailed insights
 - `media`: Array of media items (can be empty)